xi-project/xi-filelib/README.md

  */

 $filelib = new FileLibrary(
-    new FilesystemStorage('/path/to/my/application/data/private', new LeveledDirectoryIdCalculator()),
+    new FilesystemStorage('/path/to/my/application/data/private'),
     new DoctrineOrmPlatform($entityManager),
-    new SymlinkFilesystemPublisher('/path/to/my/application/web/files', 0600, 0700, '/files')
+    new SymlinkFilesystemPublisher('/path/to/my/application/web/files', '/files')
 );
-$filelib->setTempDir('/path/to/my/application/data/temp');

 $file = $filelib->upload('/path/to/some/file.jpg');
 ```